knpuniversity/php-beginner-series/knpu/arrays-loops.rst

 a string or number, it returns an array, which is like a box that you can put strings, numbers or other things into.
 Right now the box is empty.

-To put things in the box, just pass those things are arguments when creating the array:
+To put things in the box, just pass them as arguments when creating the array:

 .. code-block:: html+php